pg_clickhouse

 - The reference documents separate library and extension versions;

-pgch_version()was added in releasev0.2.0. - Patch-only releases update the library without requiring
+pgch_version()reports the loaded library version. - Patch-only releases update the library without requiring

 ALTER EXTENSION. - Release